 The display is visible under bright daylight and a back-light provides adequate illumination for visibility in the night.

-The watch strap is changeable though it requires screwdrivers and some elbow grease.
+The watch strap is changeable and it’ll require a screwdrivers and some elbow grease.
 Also, the GPS antenna protrudes starkly from the watch.
-While the respective colour schemes masks the GPS module somewhat, changing the watch strap to a different colour scheme makes the GPS module more conspicuous than necessary.
+While the respective colour schemes masks the GPS module somewhat, changing the watch strap to a different colour will make the GPS module more conspicuous than necessary.

 Charging is via an alligator cable which ends with an USB plug and the watch lasts up to a week with daily short training in my experience.

-There are 2 means of syncing tracked stats; via Suunto Movescount mobile app or via Suunto Movescount web platform.
+There are various means of syncing tracked stats; via Suunto Movescount, Suunto Link or Suunto app platform

 The watch is water resistant to 50m and suitable for swim based activities such as pool swims and open water swims.